rollmug/directus-mysql-template/README.md

 **Configure your Directus/MySQL setup:**

 1. Within the directus-mysql-template directory, run `npm install`
 2. Lastly, run `npm start`.
-The wizard will walk you through the config, and automatically launch all services for you.
+The wizard will walk you through the config, and automatically launch all containers for you.

 *Note that you'll only have to do these two steps the first time you run this.*

 ### Starting/stopping with Docker Compose

-To **stop** your running services, simply run `docker compose down` in your terminal from within the project directory.
-All services will be stopped.
+To **stop** your running containers, simply run `docker compose down` in your terminal from within the project directory.
+All containers will be stopped.

-To **restart** your stopped services, you can let the helper app do it for you:
+To **restart** your stopped containers, you can let the helper app do it for you:

 `npm start`